top of page

 Q. Why do you offer Coaching "packages?" instead of individual sessions?

 A: Coaching is designed to facilitate lasting positive change in people.
 Neuroscience has shown that for most people, true and lasting change is a process that requires time to re-wire our brains and to practice new ways of living, working and being.
 It takes time, repetition, and patience.
 An ethical Coach does not drag out the process longer than necessary.
 Yet, it’s important to build momentum and make continuous progress.
-My Leader/Manager Enrichment program balances the need for time and patience with the need to get moving and keep moving.
+My coaching packages balance the need for time and patience with the need to get moving and keep moving.